Caezarr-OSS/Scotter/docs/CROSS_COMPILATION.md

 # Cross-Platform Support in Scotter

-This document explains how Scotter supports cross-platform development and deployment for both Unix and Windows environments.
+This document explains how Scotter supports cross-platform development and deployment for both Unix and Windows environments across multiple programming languages.

 ## Cross-Platform Project Generation

-Scotter is designed to generate projects that work seamlessly across different operating systems:
+Scotter is designed to generate projects that work seamlessly across different operating systems, regardless of the programming language chosen:

 1. **Path Handling**
    - Uses `filepath.Join()` instead of string concatenation for paths